Last updated May 23, 2026

 the body in motion

-Hygieia in Sagittarius names the wellness pattern that heals through movement and meaning: travel, philosophical practice, time outside, learning that requires the body.
-The placement works when expansion is genuine and fails when enthusiasm becomes the only metric, and injuries get under-rated because the next adventure is more interesting than the limp.
-The interruption point is reading enthusiasm as a symptom occasionally, not always as fuel, and noticing the difference between vitality and the dopamine of the next plan.
-The shadow is wellness-as-escape, the body kept in motion to outrun the conversation it does not want to have with itself.
+Hygieia in Sagittarius names the wellness pattern that heals through movement and meaning.
+Travel, philosophical practice, time outside, learning that requires the body.
+It works when expansion is genuine.
+The shadow is wellness-as-escape: enthusiasm becoming the only metric, soreness under-rated because the next adventure is more interesting than the limp, the body kept in motion to outrun the conversation it does not want to have with itself.
+Read enthusiasm as a symptom occasionally, not always as fuel.
+Notice the difference between vitality and the dopamine of the next plan.

 Hygieia in Capricorn